Everest Safety & Fatality Statistics

 | Mount Everest | 8,848 | ~1-2 per 100 summits | Lowest ratio among 8,000m peaks |

-Everest’s lower fatality-to-summit ratio is largely a product of its commercialization.
-No other 8,000m peak has as much fixed-rope infrastructure, as many experienced Sherpas, as extensive oxygen logistics, or as reliable helicopter rescue capability.
-The death zone is still lethal — but the support structure is the best in the world at this altitude.
+Why Everest is relatively “safe”: Everest’s lower fatality-to-summit ratio is largely a product of its commercialization.
+Generally, no other 8,000m peak has as much fixed-rope infrastructure, as many experienced Sherpas, as extensive oxygen logistics, or as reliable helicopter rescue capability.
+Specifically, the death zone is still lethal — but the support structure is the best in the world at this altitude.
+Notably, climbers attempting Annapurna, K2, or Nanga Parbat with Everest-style commercial support would still face significantly higher mortality risk due to terrain, weather exposure, and rescue logistics that Everest infrastructure cannot replicate.

 What the 2025 Season Revealed About Risk